Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 cut the potatoes into cubes then toss with olive oil and spices and roast in the oven.

-Set the oven to 460°F to ensure high heat for caramelization.
-Lightly grease it with cooking spray to prevent sticking.
+Preheat the oven: Set the oven to 450°F to ensure high heat for caramelization.
+Lightly grease a large baking sheet with cooking spray to prevent sticking.

-In a large bowl, toss the sweet potatoes with olive oil, smoked paprika, cinnamon, allspice, and nutmeg.
-Make sure each piece is well-coated for a balanced flavor.
+Season: In a large bowl, toss the sweet potatoes with olive oil, smoked paprika, cinnamon, allspice, and nutmeg.
+Make sure each piece is well-coated.

-Arrange the sweet potatoes in a single layer on the baking sheet and ensure they’re not overcrowded.
+Roast: Arrange the sweet potatoes in a single layer on the baking sheet and ensure they’re not overcrowded and top with rosemary sprigs.

 Continue roasting for another 10 to 15 minutes until they are golden, caramelized, and fork-tender.